NHSDigital/multicast-notification-service/README.md

  `export PROXY_NAME=multicast-notification-service-pr-137`

- some of the tests also require you to export a `SOURCE_COMMIT_ID` environment variable pointing to the commit id in your branch.
+ some of the tests also require you to export a `SOURCE_COMMIT_ID` environment variable pointing to the commit id azure uses to run the build.
+You can find this in the pipeline summary sources.

  The `test_endpoint.py` file provides a template of how to set up tests which test your api endpoints.
 For more information about testing your API see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Testing+your+API ).